purnasatyap/purnasatyap/README.md

 - 👋 Hi, I’m @purnasatyap
+- Performance Engineering, Data Analytics and Visualization, Technical Program Management
 - 👀 I’m interested in AI, Machine Learning
 - 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on startup MVPs
-- 📫 How to reach me ...

 <!---
 purnasatyap/purnasatyap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.